Bioconductor/bioconductor.org/content/help/course-materials/2015/BiocAsia2015.md

 the milestone of 100,000 commits to its svn repository.
 Many popular software tools from the project are developed by researchers based in the Asia-Pacific region.
-To enhance collaborations and provide an avenue for networking, the region's first developer's meeting will be held directly preceding GIW/InCoB 2015.
+To enhance collaborations and provide an avenue for networking, the region's first developers' meeting will be held directly preceding GIW/InCoB 2015.
 This event will bring together both current and prospective package developers to provide a forum for exchanging ideas and future plans for software in the project.
 The